Program Services Coordinator

 A passion for social justice and compassion for others are keys to being a staff member at the Northeast Iowa Food Bank.
-At the Northeast Iowa Food Bank, we strive to work as a unified team to close the Meal Gap in northeast Iowa, to this end the Program Data Services Coordinator will need to be capable of encouraging teamwork, as well as being a self-starter.
-In addition, a strong work ethic, positive role model, motivator and supporter will enhance the work environment for food bank staff and volunteers.
+At the Northeast Iowa Food Bank, we strive to work as a unified team to close the Meal Gap in northeast Iowa.
+To this end, the Program Services Coordinator will need to be capable of encouraging teamwork, as well as being a self-starter.
+Having a strong work ethic, being a positive role model, motivator, and supporter, this person will enhance the work environment for food bank staff and volunteers.

-The responsibilities of the Program Data Services Coordinator include, but are not limited to, the following:
+The responsibilities of the Program Services Coordinator include, but are not limited to, the following:

-• Work in partnership with the Community Programs Supervisor, Children’s Program Manager and Programs Development Manager to assist in selecting Partner Agencies and Mobile Pantry sites in northeast Iowa to participate in Service Insights.
+• Work in partnership with the Community Programs Manager and Programs Development Manager to assist in selecting Partner Agencies and Mobile Pantry sites in northeast Iowa to participate in Service Insights.

 • Adhere to all policies and procedures set forth by the Northeast Iowa Food Bank in accordance with Feeding America standards, AIB, local, state and federal regulations.